New charges for Marine colonel accused of sexual abuse

 Wilson’s Article 32 hearing, similar to a grand jury proceeding in civilian court, is scheduled for Jan.
 31 at Camp Lejeune.

-His is from Mason, Washington.
+He is from Mason, Washington.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.